nckz/ansible-windows7sp1/README.md

 ```
 in a command window.

-Disable all network adapters in the `Network and Sharing Center` off of the
+Disable the "Public" loopback network adapters in the `Network and Sharing
-`Control Panel` (in PARADISE leave the "Hospital Connection" on if its set to
-"private").
-Also disable the loopback connection if necessary (if its labeled
-"public").
+Center` (located in the `Control Panel`).
+The other adaptors should have
+private profiles; if they don't, then change them to private.
+You can do this

-When you toggle them back on, Windows will ask what type of network they're
+by temporarily disabling them.
+When you toggle them back on, Windows will ask
-connected to; select "private" or "home", etc...
+what type of network they're connected to; select "work" or "home", etc...

 ## 4. Start WinRM
 In a PowerShell enter the following command: